DataDog/hiring-engineers/answers.md

 After creating _mycheck.py_ and _mycheck.yaml_, restart the Datadog agent with the command:
 - _sudo service datadog-agent restart_

-We can change the collection interval without modifying the python check file we created by using the _min_collection_interval_ in the configuration file, _mycheck.yaml_, as referenced in the **Configuration** section from [https://docs.datadoghq.com/developers/agent_checks](url).
+**Bonus**: We can change the collection interval without modifying the python check file we created by using the _min_collection_interval_ in the configuration file, _mycheck.yaml_, as referenced in the **Configuration** section from [https://docs.datadoghq.com/developers/agent_checks](url).
 Be sure to restart the agent after any check file or configuration file updates!
 # Visualizing Data
 **Reference**: [https://docs.datadoghq.com/ja/api/#timeboards](url)